 I do Facebook advertising.
 I’m running local ads, where if someone clicks on it I get a text message saying, “This guy is looking for a house.”
 I’ll reach out to him, saying “Hey Mr. Jones, I heard you’re looking for a house under $400,000 in this area.”
 Now I have a lead.

 Going through Instagram, which is my favorite platform, the way I’m generating leads is just by being me.
 I’ve made about four or five sales this year just through Instagram.
 They were people who saw and liked what I was doing, and asked me to sell their house or help them buy a house.
 I have about seven or eight leads I’m working with right now through Instagram.

 When you’re tracking your marketing budget, do you struggle to quantify what you’re spending in hopes of getting it back?

 I kind of go with it and commit, and then see how it works.
 I’m throwing different numbers out there, different tactics, different methods, and seeing what works best.
 When I see something that works, I stick to it and I strengthen it even more.
 If I see something that I’m weak in, let’s just say cold calling, I’m going to put that aside and focus more on door knocking, or whatever is getting me results.

-You’re a REALTOR® with RE/MAX, but you also do this social media stuff for real estate agents.
+You’re an agent with RE/MAX, but you also do this social media stuff for real estate agents.
 Is that where you’re headed—getting out of real estate to help agents with their social media?